Tudor1415/KDD-UMC-Geometric-AL/docs/source/getting_started.rst

 * Explore the :doc:`api/index` section for detailed module documentation.
 * Review :doc:`project_layout` for a high-level map of the repository.
 * Read :doc:`learning_procedure` for a step-by-step breakdown of the active learning loop.
+* Consult :doc:`logging` to understand how to configure verbosity and capture search traces.
 * Check the ``benchmark_outputs/`` directory after running experiments to inspect generated CSV files and plots.